lookit/lookit-docs/docs/source/researchers-use-api.rst

 =======================
 What is the API for?
 =======================
 Using the Lookit API allows you to programatically retrieve or update data (other than video data), rather than manually downloading JSON or CSV files from the Experimenter site.
-It is also currently the only way to update feedback to participants, although a way to do that via the experimenter interface is coming soon!

-Researchers do not in general need to use the API in order to use Lookit to run their studies, but it is available if needed.
+Researchers do not need to use the API, but it is available if preferred to downloading data via the experimenter app.

 =========
 API Tips